nronzel/xoracle/README.md

 the highest-scoring bytes to form the keys for each guessed key size.
 It will then attempt to decrypt the ciphertext using these keys and scores the resulting plaintexts, using the same frequency analysis function from above.
-The key that produces the most closely resembling English is selected as the most likely key used for encryption.
+The key that produces output that most closely resembles English is selected as the most likely key used for encryption.

 ### Limitations